kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 arbitrary urls
 ([including file urls!](http://www.levigross.com/2014/07/04/security-concerns-with-pythons-urllib-and-urllib2/)).
 An attacker could set the `picture_url` to `file:///etc/password`.
-Then, when the page is rendered, it would include the contents of `/etc/password` as a base 64 encoded value.
+Then, when they visit the page, they may see the contents of [`/etc/password`](https://en.wikipedia.org/wiki/Passwd) as a base 64 encoded value.

 ###Provide ways to identify a Django application during a blackbox test?

 1. If the site uses the Django administration panel, it can be accessed at the `/admin` route.
 If it uses the default theme, that's a dead giveaway.
-2. If the application has DEBUG=True mode enabled and you go to an invalid page, it will show diagnostic information, including the version of Django it uses.
+2. If the application has DEBUG = True and you go to an invalid page, it will show diagnostic information, including the version of Django it uses.
 3. If the server responds with headers that include something like `Server:
    WSGIServer/0.1 Python/2.7.6`, that points to a Python-based web framework,